gastmaier/documentation/docs/linux/drivers/iio-adc/ad4052/index.rst

 This is to avoid putting the device to sleep when sampling single shot readings without a buffer.

-Trigger Mode
+Monitor Mode
 ^^^^^^^^^^^^

-The driver can yield IIO Events for the device trigger mode interrupt.
+The driver yield a IIO Event for the device threshold interrupt in device monitor mode.
+The event is triggered for either direction (rising or falling the max/min threshold values).
 Configure the device threshold and hysteresis values:

 .. shell::